Riccarton Bush Pūtaringamotu is a 7.8-hectare remnant Kahikatea Forest situated just 3km from the city centre of Christchurch.

 Pūtaringamotu is hugely significant, ecologically and culturally.
 It is the largest remnant of alluvial podocarp forest on the lower Canterbury Plains and Banks Peninsula, a forest type that today only covers a tiny fraction of its former extent.
 It is a key Mahinga Kai site for Ngai Tuahuriri, and the place of first permanent European settlement in Otautahi.

 Pūtaringamotu is thought to mean ‘the place of the echo’ or ‘the severed ear’.
 The latter is thought to refer to the bush being isolated from other forests.
 It is also believed by local Māori that at a certain place in the forest, those trained and skilled in the practice could hear the sound of people approaching on the trails through the surrounding swampland by putting their ear to the ground – hence the ‘place of the echo’.

 The Bush was gifted to the people of Christchurch by the Deans family, with the official hand-over date being 2 November 1914 (when the Riccarton Bush Act was gazetted).
 The Act seeks to preserve the bush for the benefit and enjoyment of the people of Christchurch.
 This is achieved through vigilant management by the Riccarton Bush Trust and the operational staff.

 Guided Bush Walks

 Guided eco tours through the ancient native forest of Riccarton Bush are available for groups of 10 or more visitors.
 Bookings are essential.
-Please contact our Ranger for further details and your requirements.
+Please contact us for further details and your requirements.